Ruth Franklin: Career

 In 1999, Franklin began her literary critiquing career at The New Republic.
 While working as a senior critic, she published her first book titled A Thousand Darknesses: Lies and Truth in Holocaust Fiction in 2010.
 In Franklin's book A Thousand Darknesses, she critiqued the assumption that Holocaust survivor testimonies were completely factual and should be taken as such.
 "Her study questions the privileging of autobiography over fiction and endorses imagination as a form of truth-telling," wrote Heidi E. Bollinger.
 Franklin instead argued that Holocaust literature was better understood through fiction.
 As a result, she was the co-recipient of the 2012 Roger Shattuck Prize for Criticism alongside David Yaffe and named a finalist for the Sami Rohr Prize.

 The following year, she was the recipient of a Guggenheim Fellowship and began writing her second book, Shirley Jackson: A Rather Haunted Life.
 She spent six years conducting research for her book, including sorting through Jackson's archives at the Library of Congress.
 Upon its publication, she won the 2017 National Book Critics Circle Award for Biography and was named a finalist for the PEN/Jacqueline Bograd Weld Award for Biography.
-The book was also named a New York Times Notable Book of 2016 and one of Time magazines top nonfiction book of the year.
+The book was also named a New York Times Notable Book of 2016 and one of Time magazine's top nonfiction book of the year.
 The following year, she received the 2017 Phi Beta Kappa Society Book Award and Plutarch Award.